bashtools/mokctl/docs/package.md

 Not too bad, and quite close to the original commands so it should be fairly easy to understand what's going on.
 Take a look at [the source](/mokctl/mokctl) to see the whole script.

-> **Side Note**: Throughout the code I have used explicit and implicit return values to indicate success or failure to the caller.
-If there is an error, I try to output the error and details as soon as possible then return an error value.
-This is just the same way it is done when writing in Google Go (golang) and is a good pattern to follow.
+> **Side Note**: Throughout the code I have used explicit and implicit return values to indicate success or failure to the calling function.
+If there is an error, I try to output the error and details as soon as possible then return an error status.
+This is the same way it is done when writing in Google Go (golang).

 ## Trying it out